BarbaraLol/CloudBasicProject_Loletti/Report_Loletti.md

   nextcloud:
   db:
 ```
-* db: it's the name of the volume containing PostgressSQL, used to perfomr the database management operations.
+* db: it's the name of the volume containing PostgresSQL, used to perfomr the database management operations.
 The container has been configured with a user, password and a database name.
 Also, a restarting policy has beeing defined and the volume mounted in a specific directory inside the host machine.
 ```yaml
   db:
     image: postgres:latest